cffls/matic-docs/docs/integrate/full-node.md

     Make sure you keep the proper formatting when you make the changes above.

-### Migration
+### Upgrade from 0.2.x to 0.3.x

 Bor 0.3.0 and Heimdall 0.3.0 uses new CLIs and path standards.
 It is recommended to set up everything from a new machine.
 However, if you still want to perform upgrade on existing node, you need to follow one-time migration steps outlined below.
-If you are installing everything from a new machine, you can skip this section.
+If you are installing everything from a new machine, you can skip this section and continue to [Configure service files](#configure-service-files-for-bor-and-heimdall).

 - Stop existing heimdall and bor services: